Arrival in Auckland, New Zealand

 Boat in the calm bay of Mahurangi

-At the lookout point in Shakespear Regional Park
+At the viewpoint in Shakespear Regional Park

 Sunrise at Shakespear Regional Park